 The one-in one-out rule helps

 And speaking of unnecessary items that can lead to clutter, one rule that helped my mindset was the one-in one-out rule.
 If I wanted to buy something, I had to get rid of a similar item.
-I’ll go back to the sweatshirt example.
-Would I be willing to donate or throw out a sweatshirt I already owned in favor of the new one?
+I’ll go back to the graphic tee example.
+Would I be willing to donate or throw out something I already owned in favor of the new one?
 If the answer was no, it meant the new one was definitely not needed at this time.

 Less is more

 And finally, with all the small things that add up, sometimes it’s better to focus on the big picture and higher quality items.
 Less really can be more.
 Consider your financial goals and how every element of your spending impacts your ability to reach those goals.
-While shopping and spending messaging is at an all-time high in November and December, any time is the right time to look into your finances and make the changes that will get you one step closer to your goals.
+While shopping and spending messaging is at an all-time high, especially as we head into the holiday season, any time is the right time to look into your finances and make the changes that will get you one step closer to your goals.